What’s the Difference between EMR vs EHR?

 What is the difference between EMR and EHR?

 It is absolutely crucial that your practice or clinic has some sort of management software, whether it be EMR or EHR.
+In 2023, very few medical practices are utilizing paper charts, and are instead opting for digital solutions to store and process patient data.
 However, based on the information above, it would be hard to make an argument that electronic health records don’t have an advantage over electronic medical records.
 While both meet HIPAA compliance,

-Here are those common differences between EMR versus EHR:
+Here are some key differences between EMR versus EHR:

 Electronic Medical Records: